 Could there be lift without viscosity?

-One of the classic debates in aerodynamics (or fluid dynamics, in general) is whether the existence of viscosity in a fluid is an essential condition for the generation of lift 'force' in an immersed body.
-First, the concept of viscosity must be explained, which is a property that is closely related to the physical constitution of the fluid at a microlevel, that is, at the molecular scale.
+One of the classic debates in aerodynamics (or fluid dynamics, in general) is whether the existence of viscosity in a fluid is an essential condition for lift generation in an immersed body.
+First, the concept of viscosity must be explained, which is a property that is closely related to the physical constitution of the fluid at a micro level, that is, at the molecular scale.
 Thus, this can be understood as the level of resistance or friction that its "particles" oppose to the displacement of their neighbors in the tangential direction (with respect to the flow), and that depends on the time it takes for the particles of an 'upper layer' to fill the spaces left in a 'bottom layer' (relative to a 'solid wall') as the fluid flows.

 Fig. 1 CASA-295 aircraft CFD simulation (just to get your attention!).

 To put it in context, a typical example of a fluid with a high viscosity is honey, which moves more slowly than water, which has a much lower viscosity value.
-Now, although it is true that a fluid that is strictly without viscosity (inviscid flow) does not exist naturally, there are substances such as helium that have a viscosity very close to zero (called superfluids), and that is why they have been used to try to find the answer to the main question from an experimental point of view, although up to now it seems that the results have not been conclusive as the debate persists.
+Now indeed, a fluid that is strictly without viscosity (inviscid flow) does not exist naturally, there are substances such as helium that have a viscosity very close to zero (called superfluids), and that is why they have been used to try to find the answer to the main question from an experimental point of view, although up to now it seems that the results have not been conclusive as the debate persists.

 Fig. 2 Viscosity comparison for different fluids.
 Source: https://civilmint.com...